 The valley was divided into northern and southern plots.
 A dam system was created and only one of these two areas would receive water each year; the plots were purposefully alternated to conserve soil fertility.
 As a bonus, tribe members had easy access to fish in the creek bed as it now contained less water.
 The irrigation water helped the growth of grass nuts — tubers that made up a significant part of the native diet.
 The irrigation canals spanned miles and miles, and distributed the water in abundance across the Valley.

 Today, the ditches are artifacts of the past.
 What used to be a lush, slightly swampy area is now dry and brittle.
-While part of it can be attributed to the California drought and the naturally arid conditions of the land, human influence is another, perhaps more significant factor.
+While part of it can be attributed to the California drought and the naturally arid conditions of the land, human influence is another, a perhaps more significant factor.

 "In my lifetime, I have realized that water rights are extremely powerful and that's what Los Angeles came here for," Williams says.